swmcc/github_stuffs/README.md

 # github stuffs

-for testing new github stuff without borking a useful repo
+For testing new github stuff without borking a useful repo